 Collection: Diamond Flute Router Bits

-Chip Breaker vs Diamond Flute Routers — when to use each →
+Chip Breaker vs. Diamond Flute Routers — When to Use Each →

-Diamond-Cut Router Bits for Abrasive Materials
+Diamond-Cut PCB Router Bits for Abrasive Materials

-Diamond flute routers use a fine, multi-edge cutting pattern that is gentler on brittle and fracture-prone materials than more aggressive router geometries.
-They are commonly used for PCB routing, fiberglass laminate routing, composite work, and other applications where edge quality matters.
+Diamond-flute routers use a fine, multi-edge cutting pattern that is gentler on brittle and fracture-prone materials than more aggressive router geometries.
+They are commonly used for PCB routing, fiberglass laminate routing, composite work, and other applications where clean edges and controlled cutting are important.

 • Best for: FR-4 PCB material, G10, fiberglass, phenolic laminates, abrasive composites, and similar brittle materials